valeriangalliat/blog/2019/06/starting-to-brew-beer-things-i-wish-i-knew.md

 the grains, you can just remove the filter basket or bag, and the tun is instantly ready to use.

-Then, as the boil is going, you can take the time to cleanup the grain filter in parallel instead of it delaying the start of your boil.
+Then, as the boil is going, you can take the time to clean up the grain filter in parallel instead of it delaying the start of your boil.

 <figure class="center">